pgaskin/kobo-mods/NickelSeries/README.md

 - Does not modify any system files, single file only.
 - Easy to uninstall (either delete it over telnet/ssh or create a file named `ns_uninstall` in the KOBOeReader partition).
 - Metadata appears instantly.
+- Will also add subtitle metadata (EPUB3 or a Calibre custom column named `#subtitle`).

 **Troubleshooting:**